emrysxw/DGI-SLNN/README.md

-# Learning-to-explore-more-efficient-modulation-patterns-for-single-pixel-imaging
+# Direct single-pixel imaging with learned grayscale modulation patterns
-Code for work: Learning to explore more efficient modulation patterns for single-pixel imaging.
+Code for work: Direct single-pixel imaging with learned grayscale modulation patterns.
 To be uploaded in the near future！